SamFu1113/Process-synchronization-using-semaphores/ReadMe.md

-    Below shows howt to compile and execute.
+    Below shows how to compile and execute the programs.

 ### Order : p1 p2 p3